Last updated: 20 MARCH 2023

 - frequent flyer or travel partner programme affiliation and member number; and

-- any other information provided to us by or in relation to you which concern you as an individual.
+- any other information provided to us by or in relation to you that concern you as an individual.

 If you are an individual associated with a business or other organisation that is our customer, then your personal data may include the following information that we link to you: